DvirAmram/RatePage/README.md

 <br>

-The PageRate is running on localhost:7215.
+The RatePage is running on localhost:7215.

 <br>